microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/finops-hubs-commands.md

 ## Looking for more?

 We'd love to hear about any commands or scripts you're looking for.
-Vote up (üëç) existing ideas or create a new issue to suggest a new idea in the [FinOps toolkit issues list](https://aka.ms/ftk/ideas).
-We'll focus on ideas with the most votes.
+To suggest a new idea in the [FinOps toolkit issues list](https://aka.ms/ftk/ideas), vote up existing ideas or create a new issue.
+We focus on ideas with the most votes.

 <br>